Type to search

 9 p.m. – Recharge your batteries at the Sleepy Hollow Hotel

 Take a short drive to the Sleepy Hollow Hotel (455 S Broadway, Tarrytown; 914.631.5700) when it’s time to wind down for the night.
-The hotel is about a 20-minute drive from Ossining and has everything for you to enjoy your stay, including a bar and lounge, an indoor pool, and a fitness center.
+The hotel is about a 20-minute drive from Ossining and has everything for you to enjoy your stay, including a bar and lounge, indoor pool, and fitness center.

-Summer flash sale ... subscribe and save 50%
+Holiday flash sale ... subscribe and save 50%

 Limited time offer.
 New subscribers only.